akhilsrinath/ml-coursera/README.md

 # ml-coursera
-Programming assignments from the 'Machine Learning' course on Coursera, taught by Andrew Ng
+Programming assignments from the 'Machine Learning' course on Coursera, taught by Andrew Ng.